HomeGuidesAPI ReferenceChangelog

 Sometimes individual sites will have additional, non-tariff charges included on their bill.
 These charges can include bill credits, installation charges, custom equipment charges, and even individually negotiated discounts.
 These can usually be identified on the bill as those charges that are neither clear meter charges nor charges driven by consumption (kWh) or demand (kW).

-To include non-tariff charges in your calculations, we recommend using User Adjusted Rates, which allows you to add a custom rate to a calculation or to an account.
+To include non-tariff charges in your calculations, we recommend using User-Adjusted Rates, which allows you to add a custom rate to a calculation or to an account.

-If you are unable to match the calculation to the customer’s bill after calibrating your calculation request and re-running the calculation, please email us at [email protected] with the calculation’s requestId as well as a redacted bill for our support team to investigate.
+If you are unable to match the calculation to the customer’s bill after calibrating your calculation request and rerunning the calculation, email us at [email protected] for our support team to investigate.